Agrarsense

 Semantic bool false Whether this lidar is Semantic.
 When this is true, each lidar hit is colored based on hit object.
 See labels and colors below.

-SendDataAtRotationFrequency bool true Indicates whether to send data every frame to a ROS topic or at the specified RotationFrequency.
+SendDataAtRotationFrequency bool true Whether to send/save data every simulation frame or at the specified RotationFrequency.

 SavePointcloudWithoutNoiseModel bool false Should save point cloud without lidar noise model applied.
 Note.
 Both UseLidarNoiseModel and SaveDataToDisk need to be true.

-Saved pointcloud visualized in CloudCompare.
+Saved pointcloud visualized in CloudCompare software.

 Image